-I do a lot of counseling with parents of homosexual youth and young adults.
+I work extensively with parents of LGBTQ youth and young adults.
 I run across a lot of family disconnection.
 With boys, that disconnection is rarely with their mother; it typically is with their father.

-In such counseling, it must be stated upfront that the purpose is 'not' to try to change a child's sexual orientation.
-Parents often call my ministry because of their child's sexual orientation, but the objective of my counseling is to 'change' the relational orientation of the family.
-In so many cases, a family's relational orientation is broken, distorted, torn and twisted: it must be reshaped in order to promote healthy relational connectivity within the family.
+In such work, it must be stated upfront that the purpose is 'not' to try to change a child's sexual orientation.
+Parents often call Lead Them Home because of their child's sexual orientation, but my objective is to 'change' the relational orientation of the family.
+In so many cases, a family's relational orientation is broken, distorted, torn and twisted: it must be reshaped in order to promote healthy connectivity within the family.
 This is my goal and it almost always starts with father and son.

-The consistent theme I encounter involves sons who feel deeply rejected by or distant from their fathers.
-In private counseling sessions (with Dad present), I hear all the reasons that boys and young men feel cut off from their fathers:
+The consistent theme I encounter are sons who feel deeply rejected by or distant from their fathers.
+In private sessions (with Dad present), I hear all the reasons that boys and young men feel cut off from their fathers:

 "My dad never really seemed to like me.
 He liked my brothers more."